Study Inclusion Plans (Learning Support Agreements)

 Where to refer students

-The main point of contact is Student Services on the 3rd floor of Vernon Square.
+The main point of contact is Student Services in Paul Webley Wing, Senate House.
 Student Services also welcomes individual queries from staff who may seek specific support or advice on how to support students.

 Mental Health and Wellbeing Advisor